25 Feb 10 reasons to visit Yellowstone National Park in winter

 Signed into law by President Ulysses S. Grant in 1872, Yellowstone was the first national park in the U.S. and is widely held to be the first national park in the world.
 Yellowstone National Park is larger than the states of Delaware and Rhode Island combined and 90 percent of the park has barely been touched.

-Only two hotels operate inside the park in winter season – Mammoth Hot Springs Hotel and Old Faithful Snow Lodge.
+Only two hotel properties operate inside the park in winter season – Mammoth Hot Springs Hotel and Old Faithful Snow Lodge.
 Lodging, food, transportation and activities are run by park concessionaire, Xanterra (with the exception of one general store).
 Now this could be a bad thing with no competition, but they do a great job.
 The Xanterra winter staff at Yellowstone often don’t leave the park for three months because of limited transportation options.
 When not pleasing guests with superior service and a true passion for Yellowstone, the Xanterra staff spends their days off exploring the park’s winter features with an enthusiasm that makes you think it was their first time.
 They are positively first rate, informed and out to provide a great experience and enlighten their guests.

 We took close to 4,000 photos and still get goose bumps every time we look at them.
 This is a place that is bucket list worthy.